 I’ve talked previously in Episerver DXC – What Is It? about the new hosting and service offering from Episerver.
-If you decide to work with DXC, or, indeed the cloud then some of the old patterns and technologies that you’ve gotten used to will need to change.
+If you decide to work with DXC, or indeed the cloud, then some of the old patterns and technologies that you’ve become used to will need to change.
 One of the main issues you’ll encounter is not having physical access to the server, so you’ll need to re-think how you’ll work with your log files, how you manage your releases.
 The aim of this post will help point you in the right direction.

-When you start to think about cloud hosting, caching and how you architecture your project becomes even more important considerations in your project.
-When you host your website in the cloud the monthly hosting cost will be based on usage.
+When you start to think about cloud hosting, caching and how you architecture your project, they become even more important considerations in your project.
+When you host your website in the cloud, the monthly hosting cost will be based on usage.
 Page views, bandwidth and number of items in your Find index will affect how much your monthly bill will come to, which means that the more efficiently you write your code, the cheaper your hosting costs will be.

 In the new cloud computing world, good developers who understand performance will literally be able to save a company more money compared to less experienced developers

 With a performance-based pricing model, implementing the correct caching is vital.
 If you write code that doesn’t fully optimize caching your monthly bill might end up costing you a lot more than it should.
 On most new projects I undertake, the process is usually figure out what parts of the page don’t change and which parts do.
 The bits that don’t change will be rendered as HTML and cache in the user’s browser.
 The bits that do change are prize contenders to be rendered with AJAX.
 This means with output cache enabled and the HTTP expire headers set correctly, your servers will do the minimum amount of work.